A penalized least squares estimator for extreme-value mixture models: Introduction

+A common criticism of extreme-value models possessing asymptotic dependence is their difficulty in handling situations where not all variables are extreme, that is, when the extreme directions differ from the full set $\{1, \ldots, d\}$.
+This issue has motivated alternative approaches such as conditional extremes~\citep{heffernan2004conditional} and geometric extremes~\citep{wadsworth2024statistical}. \amtwo{We address this limitation via our algorithm that can detect multiple extreme directions}, including those involving only subsets of variables.
+We compare our approach with the DAMEX algorithm from~\citep{goix2017JMVA}, which considers a subset $J \subseteq \{1,\ldots,d\}$ to define an extreme direction if the corresponding cone $\mathcal{E}_J = \{ \bm{x} \geq 0 : x_j > 0 \text{ iff } j \in J \}$ has positive mass under an empirical estimate of the exponent measure~\citep[Equation~20]{goix2017JMVA}.
+However, as noted in~\citet{wadsworth2024statistical}, at finite levels, data rarely lie exactly on such cones when $J \neq \{1,\ldots,d\}$, which can lead to missed directions.
+In contrast, our algorithm uses tuning parameters that can be selected via cross-validation, improving robustness and practical applicability.

-\paragraph{Outline of the paper.} The paper is structured as follows.
+The paper is structured as follows.
 Section~\ref{sec:background} provides essential background on extreme value theory, focusing in particular on the notions of extreme directions~\citep{simpson2020determining}, the mixture model~\citep{mourahib2024multivariate} and the least-squares estimator~\citep{einmahl2018continuous}.
-In Section~\ref{sec:estimation_mixture_model}, we introduce a penalized estimator for the mixture model and subsequently develop a data-driven algorithm to identify the extreme directions present in a given sample.
-As our estimator involves tuning parameters, we demonstrate that their selection effectively reduces to the choice of a single penalization parameter, which we determine via cross-validation.
-Finally, we illustrate the practical relevance of our approach by applying the algorithm, first to river discharge data across stations from the Danube basin, and second to financial industry portfolios constructed from stocks listed on the NYSE, AMEX, and NASDAQ.
-Finally, we compare our results with those obtained by applying algorithms from the literature, in particular the DAMEX algorithm introduced by~\citet{goix2017JMVA}.
+In Section~\ref{sec:estimation_mixture_model}, we introduce a penalized estimator for the mixture model, \amtwo{prove its consistency}, and develop a data-driven algorithm to identify the extreme directions present in a given sample.
+The simulation study in Section~\ref{sec:simu_study} illustrates that the choice of the tuning parameters in our estimation procedure effectively reduces to the choice of a single penalization parameter, which we determine via cross-validation.
+Moreover, with this choice of tuning parameter, we show that our estimation procedure gives good results both in terms of estimation of the mixture model and extreme directions identification; \amtwo{in particular, it outperforms the DAMEX algorithm}.
+Finally, in Section~\ref{sec:application}, we illustrate the practical relevance of our approach by applying the algorithm, first to river discharge data across stations from the Danube basin, and second to financial industry portfolios constructed from stocks listed on the NYSE, AMEX, and NASDAQ.